netvl/picopickle/README.md

 -----------

 picopickle does not support serializing `Any` in any form because it relies on the static knowledge of types being serialized.
-However, its design, as far as I can tell, in princple does not disallow writing a serializer for `Any` which would use reflection.
+However, its design, as far as I can tell, in principle does not disallow writing a serializer for `Any` which would use reflection.
 This is not even in plans, however.

-It also seems that trying to serialize sealed trait hierarchies where the sealed trait itself has a type parameter cause the compiler to die horribly.
+It also seems that trying to serialize sealed trait hierarchies where the sealed trait itself has a type parameter causes the compiler to die horribly.
 Regular parameterized case classes work fine, however.

 Object graphs with circular loops are not supported and will cause stack overflows.
 This is not usually a problem because it is only possible to construct such graphs when at least a part of them is mutable (e.g. a `var` field or a mutable collection) which is discouraged in idiomatic Scala code.

-Currently picopickle does not support case classes with varags, but this will be fixed with the new shapeless version when it is out.

 Plans